ngekoding/codeigniter-vue-boilerplate/README.md

-# CodeIgniter 3 + Vue.js 3 + Vite
+# CodeIgniter 3 + Vue.js 2 + Vite

+## This branch for Vue 2, please check branch master for Vue 3

-Just a basic example how to integrating CodeIgniter 3 + Vue.js 3 + Vite with supported Hot Module Replacement (HMR).
+Just a basic example how to integrating CodeIgniter 3 + Vue.js 2 + Vite with supported Hot Module Replacement (HMR).

 If you loves CodeIgniter 3 & Vue.js, you must try this one to make your life easier!